All Articles

 Festive Connections

-Sweet potato balls appear frequently during Chinese New Year, Lantern Festival, and Winter Solstice (Dong Zhi).
-Their round shape symbolises family reunion and completeness.
-During Dong Zhi in particular, eating round dessert balls is a tradition that represents family togetherness — each ball eaten signifies growing one year older and wiser.
+They appear during Chinese New Year, Lantern Festival, and Winter Solstice (Dong Zhi).
+The round shape symbolises reunion and completeness.
+During Dong Zhi, eating round dessert balls represents growing one year older and wiser.

-Like all great comfort foods, sweet potato balls are warm, simple, and deeply satisfying.
-They are the kind of food people turn to when they want something familiar and nourishing — not fancy or complicated, just genuinely good.
+Like all great comfort food, sweet potato balls are warm, simple, and deeply satisfying.
+The kind of thing people turn to when they want something familiar and nourishing.

 Sweet Potato vs Taro: What Is the Difference?